speckospock/n-queens/README.md

 #n-queens
-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+This is a project which solves the N-Queens chess puzzle.